 How are criminals able to get their hands on so many files and systems to ransom?
 In most cases, by coming right through your digital front door: your company’s login.
 Luckily, there’s one very effective way any company can fight back: single sign on verification, run through a multi-factor authentication system.
 It’s a tool so useful, it even gained a mention in President Biden’s recent executive order on Cybersecurity.
-As an IT services provider specializing in small and medium-sized businesses, Iconic IT strongly recommends SSO to every client.
+As an IT services provider specializing in small and medium-sized businesses, Iconic IT strongly recommends SSO as an essential piece of any modern workplace.
 Let’s take a closer look at how it could work for you.

 What is Single Sign On (SSO)?

 Single sign on (SSO) is an authentication service that allows your employees to sign in to your system using just one master log-in.
 From a user experience point of view, it’s the gold standard, allowing them automatic access to all the programs and services they’re signed up for, without having to verify their identity over and over again.
 Yet, because it requires one extra verification step, it eliminates the opportunity thieves have to impersonate users.
 So it often stops crime in its tracks.